Passive house cost estimates vary based on design choices, project square footage and project type.

 While most passive house certified buildings are residential, passive house design is increasingly being applied to larger commercial and multi-family buildings.
 The result is that builders have A LOT of flexibility when they build to passive house standards.
 Passive house certification requires compliance with only the performance requirements (described below).

 Of course, because every house or building is different, the ultimate cost will depend on your personal tastes and your definition of quality.
-Your passive house may boast super-high end finishes, luxury appliances, and other bells and whistles… Or it may be built very modestly.
+Your passive house may boast super-high end finishes, colorful printed carpet, luxury appliances, and other bells and whistles… Or it may be built very modestly.

 The cost of a passive building varies by square footage, climate, finishes and design complexity.
 However, the premium for going “passive” seems limited to the super-insulated nature of the building’s six sides (four walls, roof and floor).